LinusBorg/vue-cli-plugin-test-attrs/README.md

 ## Usage

-by default, this plugin adds the compiler module to vue-loader's config, so the `data-test` attributes will be removed and not Bnd up in the bundle that you serve.
+by default, this plugin adds the compiler module to vue-loader's config, so the `data-test` attributes will be removed and not end up in the bundle that you serve.

 It does _not_ add the compiler module (and consequently, it keeps the `data-` attributes) when: